wkh237/react-native-fetch-blob/README.md

 ## v0.5.0 Work In Progress README.md

-Module for upload, download, and files access in JS context.
+A module provides upload, download, and files access API.
 Supports file stream read/write for process large files.

 **Why do we need this**

 At this moment, React Native does not support `Blob` object yet, so if you're going to send/receive binary data via `fetch` API, that might not work as you expect.
 See [[fetch] Does fetch with blob() marshal data across the bridge?](https://github.com/facebook/react-native/issues/854).

-Therefore you may getting into trouble sometime.
-For example, you're going to display an image but the file server requires a specific field(for example, "Authorization") in headers or body, you can't just pass the image uri to `Image` component because that will probably returns a 401 response.
-With help of this module, you can send a HTTP request with any headers, and decide how to handle the response data.
+Hence you may getting into trouble in some use cases.
+For example, displaying an image on image server but the server requires a specific field(such as "Authorization") in headers or body, so you can't just pass the image uri to `Image` component because that will probably returns a 401 response.
+With help of this module, you can send a HTTP request with any headers, and decide how to handle the response/reqeust data.
 It can be just simply converted into BASE64 string, or store to a file directly so that you can read it by file stream or use it's path.

-This module is designed for these kind of purpose, and also be a substitution of `blob`, so there's a set of file access API added after `v0.5.0`, including basic CRUD method, and file stream reader and writer.
+This module is designed to be a substitution of `blob`, there's a set of file access API including basic CRUD method, and file stream reader/writer.
+Also it has a special `fetch` implementation that supports binary request/response body.

 **Pre v0.5.0 Users**